pgaertig/haproxy-docker/README.md

     ./utils/docker_build.sh

-It downloads haproxy, OpenSSL and temporarly various Debian packages to compile them.
+It downloads sources of HAProxy and OpenSSL but also temporarly various Debian packages to compile them.
+The built image will be tagged as `pgaertig/haproxy:latest`.

 ## Credits & licenses

 This project and docker image is licensed under permisive MIT License, see `LICENSE` file for more details.
-There are following packages used by this software:
+The following packages used by this software:

 - haproxy, <http://www.haproxy.org/>, GNU General Public License Version 2
 - openssl, <https://www.openssl.org/source/license.html>